• What is Copywriting?

 What Your Professional Headshot Should Look Like

-First, I want to clear something up: The way you look will nothing to do with your copywriting success.
+But first, I want to clear something up: The way you look will have nothing to do with your copywriting success.
 That is, copywriting is an entirely merit-based career.
 Your gender, age, weight, etc. doesn’t matter in the least.
 The only thing that matters is that you write great copy.

 That said, however, people just naturally feel more comfortable when they can put a face with a name.
 You need to put a picture of yourself on your website—not so that people can judge how you look, but only so that they can see that you’re a real person.